rene78/BitcoinMythBusters/README.md

   style C fill:#42B983
   ```

-  Studies show that BTC is not excessively used for illegal activities, e.g. former CIA intelligence analyst Micheal Morell concluded in his research that **only about 1%** of all Bitcoin transactions can be **linked to illegal actions**. <sup id="criminals-link-to-footnote1">[1](#criminals-footnote1)</sup>.
+  Studies show that BTC is not excessively used for illegal activities, e.g. former CIA intelligence analyst Michael Morell concluded in his research that **only about 1%** of all Bitcoin transactions can be **linked to illegal actions**. <sup id="criminals-link-to-footnote1">[1](#criminals-footnote1)</sup>.

   Further reading: [Unchained Capital - Bitcoin is Not for Criminals](https://unchained-capital.com/blog/bitcoin-is-not-for-criminals/)